MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **ServiceConnectionStateSourceLocation** – Indicates how the user provided the choice whether to use all connected experiences

   - **UserCategoryValue –** Identified the type of user who made the consent.
-One of MSAUser, AADUser or LocalDeviceUser
+One of MSAUser, AADUser, or LocalDeviceUser

   - **UserContentDependentSourceLocation** – Indicates how the user's choice to enable or disable was made for connected experiences that analyze content